 Most commonly, every patient experiencing PCOD displays a certain set of similar symptoms.
-Below are some key symptoms to help track PCOD:

 In this condition, a woman experiences missed ovulation and hormonal imbalances.
 Generally, inflammation is triggered by environmental toxins, a gluten-rich diet, and stress.
-Inflammatory PCOD stimulates androgen production in the body.A woman may be diagnosed with inflammatory PCOD if she experiences:
+Inflammatory PCOD stimulates androgen production in the body.A woman may be diagnosed with inflammatory PCOD if she experiences

 Parkinson's disease is a neurological disorder that affects the control of movement.
 It occurs when the nerve cells in the brain are damaged, resulting in a dopamine shortage.